Theodore Roethke

 Theodore Huebner Roethke (/ˈrɛtki/ RET-kee; May 25, 1908 - August 1, 1963) was an American poet.
 He is regarded as one of the most accomplished and influential poets of his generation, having won the Pulitzer Prize for Poetry in 1954 for his book The Waking, and the annual National Book Award for Poetry on two occasions: in 1959 for Words for the Wind, and posthumously in 1965 for The Far Field.
 His work was characterized by a willingness to engage deeply with a multifaceted introspection, and his style was overtly rhythmic, with a skilful use of natural imagery.
-Indeed, Roethke's mastery of both free verse and fixed forms was complemented by an intense lyrical quality that drew "from the natural world in all its mystery and fierce beauty."
+Roethke's mastery of both free verse and fixed forms was complemented by an intense lyrical quality that drew "from the natural world in all its mystery and fierce beauty."

 Roethke was praised by former U.S. Poet Laureate and author James Dickey as "in my opinion the greatest poet this country has yet produced."
 He was also a respected poetry teacher, and taught at the University of Washington for fifteen years.
 His students from that period won two Pulitzer Prizes for Poetry and two others were nominated for the award.
 "He was probably the best poetry-writing teacher ever," said poet Richard Hugo, who studied under Roethke.